ncbi/ribovore/00README.txt

 files.
 These unexpected features can cause a sequence to FAIL, as explained below.

-There are 11 possible unexpected features that get reported, some of which are related to each other.
-Five of these will always cause a sequence to fail.
+There are 13 possible unexpected features that get reported, some of which are related to each other.
+Seven of these will always cause a sequence to fail.
 The other 6 *can* cause a sequence to fail but only if specific command line options are used.